 Our first "family" computer was a ZX81, my dad ordered a "Do It Yourself" kit, I guess I was around 10 years old at the time.
 He spent a whole week soldering the thing together, we gathered round the TV set for the first ever glimpse of a home computer.
 He turned on the power and tuned in the television, all we saw was a white screen.
 He unplugged it and plugged it in, again a white screen, nothing more, just white... so after 20 times of plugging it in and out again, then checking all the connections three times, we decided to send it back to Sinclair.
 Welcome to the world of computers!

 Anyway, a few months later and still no ZX81 received back from Sinclair, my brother decided he wanted the new ZX Spectrum for his birthday, it was just on the market with an amazing 16K ram, SOUND and COLOUR.
-My brother was at that time the computer genius in our family, he played tirelessly on that ZX Spectrum, learnt BASIC and then machine code, he created a game in BASIC called "Stick Man Sam" and sent it off to Sinclair User magazine.
+My brother was at that time the computer genius in our family, he played tirelessly on that ZX Spectrum, learned BASIC and then machine code.
+He created a game in BASIC called "Stick Man Sam" and sent it off to Sinclair User magazine.
 They wrote back to him saying it was the best game they had ever seen, unfortunately they couldn't print it because he had used special control characters in the code to pack more levels into the game.

 3) So your first computer was the Spectrum?
 Or wasn't it?

-No, a few months after the ZX Spectrum was bought a package turned up at our doorstep from Sinclair Research, inside was a shiny new complete ZX81, because my brother had his spectrum, I could use the ZX81, so in theory my first computer was a ZX81.
+No, a few months after the ZX Spectrum was bought, a package turned up at our doorstep from Sinclair Research, inside was a shiny new complete ZX81, because my brother had his Spectrum, I could use the ZX81.
+So, in theory, my first computer was a ZX81.
 I dabbled with BASIC trying to follow my brother in his footsteps, but he was the master then, I remember one time my brother wrote a Pac Man game in assembler, but because he didn't have an assembler he wrote it on paper, then converted it into binary and asked me to type it all in, which I did (like a fool), we excitedly gathered around the screen when I executed the program, which turned out to be the biggest reset routine ever written.
 Those were the days!

 4) When did you first buy an Atari ST?
 Why?